WayneHajas/YearFrequencyAnalysis/README.md

 Traditional is a directory where other methods of age-frequency-analysis are appled.
 Chapman Robson.
 The GLMM methods from Millar 2015.

 There are libraries for analyzing the MCMCs.
   Most importantly, GetParamStats.py retrieves values from hdf5 files.
-If multiple hdf5 files are specified, then effectively, the MCMCs area just appended one after the other.
+If multiple hdf5 files are specified, then effectively, the MCMCs are just appended one after the other.

  There are batch-files in here - just because they make it easier to do things.
 Within the batch-files, directory names will have to be changed in order for things to work.